Tortoises-Studio/free-subdomains/README.md

 Now go to the corresponding zone file for your chosen domain.

-For **example.cluster.ws**, edit the zone file in [zones/is-very.buzz.yaml](zones/is-very.buzz.yaml), and follow the format used by the other domains to set the nameservers given by your DNS provider.
+For **example.is-very.buzz**, edit the zone file in [zones/is-very.buzz.yaml](zones/is-very.buzz.yaml), and follow the format used by the other domains to set the nameservers given by your DNS provider.

 ### Renew your domain